karaxnim/karax/readme.rst

   cd ~/projects # Insert your favourite directory for projects

-  nimble develop # This will clone Karax and create a link to it in ~/.nimble
+  nimble develop karax # This will clone Karax and create a link to it in ~/.nimble

   cd karax